B4TB/tcp-games/README.md

 # TCP Games Hackathon

+Bunch of silly apps written in roughly three hours --- run them on a home server and use them in your terminal with netcat or telnet.

+---
+**OLD README:**

 I'm not allowed to "advertise" this "event" on non-Reed channels, so this README will contain *no information whatsoever* about this event.
 It will, however, describe this repository: